MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 |Miguel@proseware.com |Safe |
 |Tyler@contoso.com |Safe |

-You can then configure your rule such that all login attempts using an email on this list with the status "Risky" are rejected, while those using an email with the status "Safe" are approved.
+You can then configure your rule so that all login attempts using an email on this list with the status *Risky* are rejected, while those using an email with the status *Safe* are approved.

-In addition to utilizing multi-column lists to combine safe and block lists, you can also use multi-column lists to specify the unique levels of risk associated with a set of products, emails, or countries.
-For example, if certain product types present different levels of risk to your business, you may want to make decisions for these products differently.
-Specifically, you may want to evaluate each product against its own score threshold (link to scoring).
-To do this, you first need to create a list to represent this information, such as in the example below.
+In addition to using multi-column lists to combine safe and block lists, you can also use multi-column lists to specify the unique levels of risk associated with a set of products, emails, or countries.
+For example, if certain product types present different levels of risk to your business, you can make decisions for these products differently.
+Specifically, you can evaluate each product against its own [score threshold] (scorecard.md).
+To do this, you must first create a list to represent this information, such as in the example below.

 |Product ID    |Score threshold|
 |--------------|--------------|